Milk bar: History

+Milk bars were known in the United States at least as early as 1940 as evidenced by contemporary radio recordings.
 By the late 1940s, milk bars had evolved to not only sell groceries, but were also places where young people could buy ready-made food and non-alcoholic drinks, and could socialise.
 Milk bars often had jukeboxes and pinball machines (later upgraded to video games), with tables and chairs to encourage patrons to linger and spend more money.

 The milk bar as a social venue was gradually replaced by fast food franchises, such as McDonald's, and shopping malls.
 Much of the elaborate decor has disappeared from the remaining milk bars.
 They are still found in many areas, often serving as convenience stores.